-A nutritional deficiency occurs when the body doesn’t absorb the necessary amount of a nutrient.
+A nutritional deficiency occurs when the body doesn’t absorb or get from food the necessary amount of a nutrient.
 Deficiencies can lead to a variety of health problems.
-These can include problems of digestion, skin problems, stunted or defective bone growth, and even dementia.
+These can include digestion problems, skin disorders, stunted or defective bone growth, and even dementia.

 Keep reading to learn about some common nutritional deficiencies and how to avoid them.

 For newborn babies, the best source of vitamin A is breast milk.
-For everyone else, it’s important to eat plenty of foods that are high in vitamin A. These include:
+For everyone else, it’s important to eat plenty of foods high in vitamin A. These include:

 - green vegetables, such as kale, broccoli, and spinach

-- orange vegetables like carrots, sweet potatoes, and pumpkin
+- orange vegetables, such as carrots, sweet potatoes, and pumpkin

-- reddish yellow fruits, like apricots, papaya, and peaches
+- reddish-yellow fruits, such as apricots, papaya, peaches, and tomatoes

-Another common nutritional deficiency occurs with vitamin B-1, also known as thiamine.
+Another common nutritional deficiency occurs with thiamine, also known as vitamin B-1.
 Thiamine is an important part of your nervous system.
 It also helps your body turn carbohydrates into energy as part of your metabolism.

 Many breakfast cereals and grain products in the United States are fortified with thiamine.
-Pork is also a good source of the vitamin.
+Other good sources of thiamine include: